 KI Foundation & Funds: Frequently asked questions

-Below are answers to frequently asked questions about the foundations and funds from which you can apply for funding through the application portal.
+Below are answers to frequently asked questions about the calls from which you can apply for funding through the application portal.

 Who is eligible to apply?

-The announcements for each foundation specify who is eligible to apply.
+The announcements for each call specify who is eligible to apply.

 What language should I apply in?

 Unless otherwise stated in the announcement, the application and any attachments may be in either Swedish or English.